potterbm/gridcolor/README.md

 </div>
 ```

-This javascript would then make each element with the `.item` be either red, yellow, or blue.
+This javascript would then make each element with the class `.item` be either red, yellow, or blue.

 ```javascript
 $(".item-container").gridcolor({